Same Kind of Different as Me (film)

 Same Kind of Different as Me is a 2017 American Christian drama film directed by Michael Carney, in his feature directorial debut, and written by Ron Hall, Alexander Foard and Michael Carney.
-It is based on the 2006 book of the same name by Hall, Denver Moore and Lynn Vincent.
+It is based on the 2006 book by Hall, Denver Moore and Lynn Vincent.
 The film stars Greg Kinnear, Renée Zellweger, Djimon Hounsou, Olivia Holt, Jon Voight, and Stephanie Leigh Schlund.
 The film was released on October 20, 2017, by Pure Flix Entertainment.
 The film received mixed reviews but still made $6.4 million in cinemas against a total budget of $6.5 million including marketing and advertising.